Vamakshi6402/Research-Papers/README.md

 These works demonstrate my ability to:
 - Analyze complex economic issues using both quantitative and qualitative methods.
 - Apply econometric models, statistical analysis, and theoretical frameworks to real-world problems.
 - Deliver policy-oriented insights in a clear, structured, and professional format.

+- Together, these three papers showcase depth in economics, international trade, and the digital economy.
+Each work highlights advanced research, data analysis, and policy interpretation skills, and reflects a progression from undergraduate to postgraduate independent research, signalling both academic rigor and applied policy relevance.

 ---